sommer2/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R - This R script processes and merges the given data into a tidy dataset.

-submit.txt  - This text file contains the tidy data output from run_analysis.R
+tidy_data.txt  - This text file contains the tidy data output from run_analysis.R

 CodeBook.md - This code book describes the variables and processes used to clean up the data